bngarren/resource_app/README.md

    - Seeds the database

 ## custom sh scripts
-> updated: 2022-07-07
+> updated: 2022-07-09
 - `generateTypes.sh`
    - This script uses an OpenAPI spec to generate backend types and frontend RTK Query api and types.
 The former uses 'openapi-typescript' and the latter uses '@rtk-query/codegen-openapi'.
+It also uses a globally installed 'swagger-cli' to bundle the yaml spec prior to running.
    - File paths are defined within the script
+   - It should point to a _bundled_ OpenAPI spec; we have a "openapi.bundled.yaml" file in "./src/spec" that is produced by this script using swagger-cli

 ## Project root files
 - **Procfile** - this is a file that Heroku uses to know how to start our app.
 It points to our entry point, i.e. dist/main.js